Recoverable robust shortest path problem under interval budgeted uncertainty representations

 We now consider the arc exclusion neighborhood~$\Phi^{\mathrm{excl}}(X,k)$.
-For this case, the \textsc{Inc SP} problem is already strongly NP-hard and not approximable in general digraphs, even if the recovery parameter $k=2$ by the reduction from the $2$-\textsc{V-DP} problem~\cite{SAO09}.
-Again, we generalize this reduction to show that \textsc{Inc SP} remains hard for digraphs near acyclic planar ones. \begin{lem} There is a polynomial time reduction from $K$-\textsc{V-DP} in a digraph $G=(V,A)$ to \textsc{Inc SP} with~$\Phi^{\mathrm{excl}}(X,k)$, $k=K$, in a digraph $G+H$ with $\overline{c}_e\in \{0,1\}$ for all arcs~$e$ in $G+H$, where~$H$ is a simple path having $2k-1$~arcs, $|A_H|=2k-1$.
+For this case, the \textsc{Inc SP} problem is already strongly NP-hard and not approximable in general digraphs, even if the recovery parameter $k=2$, by a reduction from the $2$-\textsc{V-DP} problem~\cite{SAO09}.
+We extend the hardness result for \textsc{Inc SP} to nearly acyclic planar digraphs \begin{lem} There exists a polynomial-time reduction from the instance of $K$-\textsc{V-DP} problem in an acyclic planar digraph $G$ -- constructed based on \textsc{Planar 3-Sat} in~\cite[Theorem 4.8]{NS09} -- to \textsc{Inc SP} with~$\Phi^{\mathrm{excl}}(X,k)$, in a digraph $G+H$ with $\overline{c}_e \in \{0,1\}$ for all arcs~$e$ in $G+H$, where~$H$ is a simple path having $2k-1$~arcs ($|A_H|=2k-1$).